• Contact

 This is a fun one.
 It doesn’t require too much thinking, just creative documenting.
 It’s also kind of a story, like we discussed above!

 If you think your daily routine is dull, find ways to make it seem exciting on camera.
-It’s a great way to challenge yourself with your camera and It’ll be fun to look back on your life a few years from now and see how different your daily routine is.
+It’s a great way to challenge yourself with your camera, and it’ll be fun to look back on your life a few years from now and see how different your daily routine is.

 10. Make the ordinary seem extraordinary